 - Although Lynchburg, Tennessee is located in a dry county, it is also home of the famous Jack Daniels Distillery.
 Multiple tours are offered with different topics covered and of different time lengths.
 Each tour has a fee, and all ages are welcome with restrictions.
 Most of the tours involve walking outside, so wear comfortable walking shoes.

 - Lookin' for a taste of the south?
 A two-hour drive west of New Orleans brings you near Avery Island, Louisiana – the home of Tabasco sauce.
 The Tabasco factory offers guided and self-guided tours, both for a slight fee.
 Also available for a fee are VIP Tours, Culinary Tours, and cooking classes.
 Make sure to visit the Tabasco Restaurant 1868 for authentic Cajun cuisine.

 Midwest USA Factory Tours

 - Located just outside of Detroit, Michigan is Ford Motor Company's Rouge factory – purchased by Henry Ford himself in the early 1900s.
-A tour of the factory allows visitors the opportunity to watch the final assembly process (when assembly is in production) for the Ford F-150 – America's best selling pickup truck for over 35 years.
+A tour of the factory allows visitors the opportunity to watch the final assembly process (when the assembly is in production) for the Ford F-150 – America's best-selling pickup truck for over 35 years.
 A bus has to be taken from the Henry Ford Museum to the Ford Motor Rouge Factory tour.
-The tour is self guided and there is a fee.
+The tour is self-guided and there is a fee.